bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

             "lime.png"
 ```

-See how much easier this function is to scan? 🧐 Knowing this "trick" will make your code more readable, and you will feel like you're telling a little secret the next time you show this to someone else.
-At least, that's how I feel. 😉
+See how much easier this function is to scan? 🧐 This little "trick" is something people new to Elm often don't know about, which is a pity as it makes the code both easier to write and more readable.
+A win-win!